danigunawan/spiderfy/README.md

 `⭐️To retrieve all RSS Feeds from given RSS url.`

+`⭐️To summary all javascript files usage (Content length, file size) from given website.`

 `⭐️To retrieve Turkey RSS News Feeds from RSS list.`

 `⭐️To show 3500 user agent from static list.`